Muscle, Ligament, Tendon Pain

 The symptoms of musculoskeletal pain will vary from person to person and the severity of their condition.
 For instance, poor posture is likely to elicit a dull aching pain that emanates through the muscles.
 Conversely, an ankle sprain may have an inflammatory reaction along with tenderness and stinging.
 Some other general symptoms may include:

 While some tendon, ligament, and muscle pain is treatable at home, people should contact a medical professional if symptoms persist.
 A lingering condition can be a sign of severe damage.
-Bayshore Medical Group uses rehabilitative protocols and regenerative medicine to treat pain and inflammatory symptoms without surgery.
-Our process, known as RPM Injury, stimulates your body's natural mechanisms in order to be able to restore damaged tissue.
+Bayshore Medical Group uses rehabilitative protocols and restorative medicine techniques to treat pain and inflammatory symptoms without surgery.
+Our process stimulates your body's natural mechanisms in order to be able to support the restoration of damaged tissue.
 If you are living with chronic soft tissue pain, contact Bayshore Medical to learn how our medical professionals can help.